 although I'll admit a certain weakness in its charm.

-More thorough usage details are in the nagios_erlang README, but generally it provides:
+More thorough usage details are in the nagios_erlang README, but generally

 At the moment they are performing active checks,